High quality dance classes for people with Parkinson's, their family, friends and carers.

 Due to the on-going success and demand for the programme, English National Ballet and Oxford City Council are delighted to be in a position to continue running the Dance for Parkinson’s programme in Oxford.

-The results of the award-winning "English National Ballet, Dance for Parkinson's, an investigative study: ", carried out by Dr. Sara Houston and Ashley McGill of Roehampton University can be found here English National Ballet website or Roehampton Dance website.
+The results of the award-winning "English National Ballet, Dance for Parkinson's, an investigative study", carried out by Dr. Sara Houston and Ashley McGill of Roehampton University can be found on the English National Ballet website or Roehampton Dance website.